 • Mycorrhiza infections that develop when cultivating young trees for forestry

 • Fusarium in maize and wheat

 And the pests:

-- Two new microbial biological control products against Tuta absoluta in tomatoes and fusarium in cereals have entered the registration process for commercial exploitation
+• Two new microbial biological control products against Tuta absoluta in tomato and Fusarium in cereals have entered the registration process for commercial exploitation

 The newly developed products can be used outside Europe, where ever the targeted crops are grown in zones with moderate or sub-tropical climates.